arka9ine/TriPi-Updater/README.md

 **TriPi Updater**

-visit https://tripi.junaos.com to download the bootable image that this updater is for.
+Visit https://tripi.junaos.com to download the bootable image that this updater is for.
 Burn, Insert, Go!

 THE SITE WILL BECOME OPEN TO THE PUBLIC WITH TriPi 4.0 AVAILABLE TO ALL ON 10/28/2015!